 NO DOOM LOOP DIFFERENTIATION

-The EU bailed out stressed euro zone countries such as Ireland, Portugal and Greece but the EBA said all EU government debt would be treated the same terms despite "some differences in the liquidity features".
+The EU bailed out stressed euro zone countries like Ireland, Portugal and Greece but the EBA said all EU government debt would be treated the same terms despite "some differences in the liquidity features".

-The latter refers to the so-called "doom loop" between cash-strapped governments and their domestic banks whose balance sheets are stuffed with their bonds.
+This refers to policymakers trying to weaken the so-called "doom loop" between cash-strapped governments and their domestic banks whose balance sheets are stuffed with their bonds.

-Exclusion of covered bonds from the top category disappointed Denmark which has lobbied hard to get its $500 billion mortgage bond market fully accepted.
+Exclusion of covered bonds from the top category will disappoint Denmark which has lobbied hard to get its large covered bond market fully accepted.

 Bankers are likely to be dismayed that only securitised debt included in the second category is RMBS, having wanted a wider selection for inclusion.

 Securitisation was tarnished in the financial crisis and bankers are looking for official endorsement in order to help coax investors back.